-This cranberry sauce recipe made with fresh cranberries, orange zest, orange juice and honey is perfect for your upcoming Thanksgiving and Christmas feast!
+This cranberry sauce recipe made with fresh cranberries, orange zest, orange juice and honey is perfect for your upcoming Thanksgiving, Christmas and holiday feast!

 Cranberry sauce – some people absolutely love it and some people hate it.
 I’ve always been somewhere in the middle until this year when I finally made my own!